adrianoveiga/django-file-validator/README.rst

 Until now, there is only one validator: MaxSizeValidator.

+NOT WORKING WITH NEW DJANGO 1.10.

 Dependencies
 ------------

-- Django 1.8 or higher (not tested on previous versions)
+- Django 1.8 or higher (not tested on previous versions) but lower than 1.10!!

 Installation